Academic Expectations and Program Requirements

 Petitions

-Graduate students may use a Change of Major, Department, or Degree Program (MDD) petition to request a change of major, department, or degree program.
+Graduate students may use a Change of Major, Department, or Degree Program (MDD) petition to request a change of major, academic unit, or degree program.

 Graduate students may use a Long Form Petition to request

-- changes to the coursework or committee membership as established by a degree plan;
+- membership on the student’s advisory committee as established by a degree plan;

 - a leave of absence;